By Ed Staskus

 Sandy had a phone, but could be deaf mornings, not answering the door no matter what.
 Conor didn’t have a phone yet, but he always answered the door when he was at home, and he had a fast car to get to a phone fast.
 It was a 1987 Buick GNX, two years old.
 It wasn’t sleek or refined, but next to the twin-turbo Chevy Corvette it was the fastest car in North America.

 Looking for sophistication?
 Don’t get the GNX.
-After max boost?
-Buy the GNX, was the way Conor looked at it.
+Looking for max boost?
+Get the GNX.
 Looking for a pool table ride?
 Go with the Corvette.
 Doesn’t matter whether your car bounces on back roads like nuts and bolts in a blender?
-Buy the Buick GNX.
+Go with the GNX.
 There were two of them on the lot at the first Chevy Buick dealership he saw in Burlington, Vermont the day he went shopping for a new car.
 One of them was silver and one of them was black.

 “Do you have any other colors, like red?” he asked the salesman.